turingschool/front-end-curriculum/lessons/module-1/array-prototype-methods-intro.md

 ### Array.prototype.find

 [`Array.prototype.find()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/find), is very similar to filter.
-It is different in that it only returns the first element where the callback function returns a truthy value.
-If the callback function returns a falsy value for all of the elements the `.find` method will return `undefined`.
+It is different in that it returns the first element in the array that satisfies the testing function.
+In the event that you are testing truthy vs falsy values like the example below, `find()` will return `undefined` if there are no truthy values found.

 ```js
 var beatles = [